nbaars/webgoat_workshop/README.md

 ### Run with jar file

-Copy all the downloaded files (WebGoat/WebWolf and Java 14) to one folder, for example `workshop` Unzip the downloaded Java 14 zip file and open a terminal and go to the folder you created above, this folder should look like (depending on your platform)
+Copy all the downloaded files (WebGoat/WebWolf and Java 14) to one folder, unzip the downloaded Java 14 zip file and open a terminal and go to the folder you created, this folder should look like (depending on your platform)

 ```
 jdk-14.0.1.jdk